AliceRixte/LiveScaler/README.md

 An operator's manual can be found on LiveScaler's wiki on  Github : [Operator's Manual](https://github.com/autonym8/LiveScaler/wiki/LiveScaler-Manual)

+## Research article

+LiveScaler will be presented at Journée d'Informatique Musicales 2023 in Paris.

 ## Architecture of LiveScaler

 * LiveScaler-Conductor has an unique instance on a separate MIDI track.